Satish Chandra Roy

-Satish Chandra Roy (সতীশ চন্দ্র রায়) is a Bangladesh Awami League politician and the former State Minister of Fisheries and Livestock and Minister of Primary and Mass Education.
-He is a member of Awami League presidium council.
+Satish Chandra Roy (সতীশ চন্দ্র রায় 30 November 1941 – 18 August 2026) was a Bangladesh Awami League politician who was State Minister of Fisheries and Livestock and Minister of Primary and Mass Education.
+He was a member of Awami League presidium council.

-Biography
+Life and career

 Satish Chandra Roy was born on 30 November 1941 in Mostafabad village of what is now Biral Upazila, Dinajpur District, Bangladesh.

 He was a teacher.
 He was elected to parliament for constituency Dinajpur-7 as an Awami League candidate in 1979.
 He was elected to parliament for constituency Dinajpur-2 in 1986, 1991, and June 1996.

+Roy died on 18 August 2026, at the age of 84.